 ANDE and Eletrobras resumed negotiations regarding their planned electric power purchases for the years 2019 through 2022.
-A new agreement signed between ANDE and Itaipú on December 13, 2019, governs the power supply from Itaipú to ANDE from January 1, 2020, to December 31, 2022.
-In 2021, Brazilian President Jair Bolsonaro and Paraguayan President Mario Abdo Benítez held meetings to discuss the power purchase tariff of Itaipú during 2022 prior to the renegotiation of "Annex C" of the Itaipu Treaty.
+An agreement signed between ANDE and Itaipú on December 13, 2019, governed the power supply from Itaipú to ANDE from January 1, 2020, to December 31, 2022.
+As of the date of this Offering Memorandum, both nations have established the tariff for energy generated from Itaipú at US\$16.71 kW/month.
+While the tariff for 2024 has not been officially determined, expectations are that it will remain at the same amount.

-On February 28, 2023, the remaining financial debt of US\$115 million for the Itaipu binational project was fully repaid.
+On February 28, 2023, the remaining financial debt of US\$115 million used for the construction of the Itaipu binational project was fully repaid.
 For many years, this financial debt, which constituted 62% of the plant's operating costs (approximately US\$ 2 billion/year), was incorporated into the tariff.
-The repayment of this debt paved the way for a subsequent agreement on April 17, 2023, between Brazil and Paraguay to set Itaipú's tariff for 2023 at US\$ 16.71 per kW/month.
+The repayment of this debt paved the way for a subsequent a greement on April 17, 2023, between Brazil and Paraguay to set Itaipú's tariff for 2023 at US\$ 16.71 per kW/month.
 This revised tariff is projected to provide Paraguay and Brazil with an additional sum of approximately US\$ 400 million per annum each.
 These funds can be allocated towards initiating new projects and sustaining infrastructure works, ultimately benefiting high impact programs for the population.